 If you’re an avid follower of ours, you’d know that I don’t often toss my ingredients all together.
 But in this instance, that’s exactly what I’m doing.

 In a large mixing bowl, place all the ingredients and the dressing together and toss it until well combined.

 On a gorgeous serving platter, pile the mixed salad in a big heap and serve.

 This salad will no doubt satisfy your kale loving friends and how good are these fresh ingredients all mixed through with this strong umami flavoured dressing?
-The saltiness of the miso, the bite of the ginger and the tartness from the lemon all make this rainbow chard salad oh so delicious!
+The saltiness of the miso, the bite of the ginger and the tartness from the lemon all make this purple kale salad oh so delicious!